African Union

 The government has noted the following risks as ones that Japan should prioritize: safety, privacy and fairness, national security and crime, property protection, and intellectual property.

 Further, regarding copyright, in-depth discussions are being held in Japan about how existing laws (i.e., the Copyright Act of Japan) should address issues concerning rights and harms that may arise from generative AI.
-Additionally, the Council of the Agency for Cultural Affairs has announced its position regarding copyright where AI is trained on the works of humans and AI-generated content.5

-There are no specific risk categories defined in the AI Bill.
+There are no specific risk categories defined in the AI Act.
 The investigation right granted to the government is aimed at the research, development or use of AI for improper purposes.
 Improper purposes are described broadly as potentially leading to the violation of rights or harming prosperity.

 Guidelines promulgated by ministries in Japan are often followed closely by companies and the public, even though they are not binding law.

-2 See the AI Guidelines for Business Version 1.1 here.
+5 See the AI Utilization Guidelines here.

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.